surifirstpin/biplus_documentation/docs/AdminPrivileges.md

 - **Enabled** Control access to users.
 ## Edit & Delete User
 1.Click on edit icon to edit the user
-2.Click on Delete icon to
+2.Click on Delete icon to delete
 ## Groups

 To Create a Group Click on settings-->Select Groups-->Click on Add Group.